Ask the right Guy

 The reality is, if I had used my savings to pay off the loan, I would not have made the other sacrifices.
 And my life would be very similar to what it is now, only I'd be facing a much more difficult problem to solve - I would be on course for a post-retirement life that would be much worse than it is going to be.

 Remember too that if you withdraw from your retirement savings before you stop working, you'll have to pay a fair bit of tax on the amount - so you'll lose a chunk of your hard-earned savings right there.
 If you really need to access your money now, speak to a tax specialist about the implications of an early withdrawal.
-And before making a huge money decision like this, it's well worth your while to consult a Financial Advisor and consider all your other options first!
+And before making a huge money decision like this, it's well worth your while to consult a Financial Adviser and consider all your other options first!

 How much should I save to retire well, and how long do my savings need to last?